tuckeryazdani/Wall-Street-Bets-Journal/README.md

 <br>
 Note that due to this being a public repository I have removed the variables.py file which contains various API keys for this project.<br>
 <br>
-# In Development:<br>
-Working having the tweet publish to my website using a SSH key to the git repository instead of having an entire git respository locally which causes problems when dockerizing the applicaton.<br>